cypl/react-modal-classic/README.md

 # React Modal Classic

-An easy-to-use and classic javascript React modal, that allow you to pop out *“one modal at a time”* in your React App.
+An easy-to-use and classic javascript React modal, that allows you to pop out *“one modal at a time”* in your React App.
 [See it in action here.](https://google.com)

 ## Why this module?